openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 For `--extensions`, the new frontends support only paths to shared libraries (.dll and .so).
 For `--transformations_config`, they support JSON configurations with defined library fields.
 Inputs freezing (enabled by `--freeze_placeholder_with_value` or `--input` arguments) is not supported on the new frontends.
 The IR conversion falls back to the old path if a user does not select any expected path of conversion explicitly (by `--use_new_frontend` or `--use_legacy_frontend` MO arguments) and unsupported pre-defined scenario is detected on the new frontend path.

+#### 106. What does the messages "Output name: <name> not found" or "Output node with <name> is not found in graph" mean? <a name="question-106"></a>

+Errors caused by missed output nodes names in graph during use POT tool for model quantization.
+May appear for some models only for IRs converted from ONNX models using new frontend (which is default conversion path starting from 2022.1 release).

+To avoid these errors use legacy MO frontend to convert model to IR by providing `--use_legacy_frontend` option.
+After that use produced IR for quantization.